 Da Nang to Hoi An bus

-The public bus from Danang to Hoi An is route 1.
+The public bus from Da Nang to Hoi An bus station is route 1.
 Route 1 departs and arrives from Da Nang Central bus station.
-The buses are small, not like a big coach or anything.
+The buses are small, not like a big coach, but still a great option.

 If you have a lot of luggage you may struggle with this option

 The local bus runs from 5.30am to 5.30 pm every day.
-There is no shortage of bus running with 76 departures or around one every 10minutes heading to Hoi An.
+There is no shortage of the local yellow bus running with 76 departures or around one every 10minutes heading to Hoi An.
 There are 18 bus stops between Da Nang and Hoi An.

 Travel time is approximately 45 minutes to an hour depending on traffic and the cost is 18,000 Dong ($1.20 AUD).
 You can also buy a 48 pass for the Route 1 bus which allows unlimited use for 250,000VND.
 You get 48 hours from the time you first hop on the bus.